UCI-GDIM32-W25/in-class-activities-AVI-F4NG/README.md

 #### Controller

 These handle input and interaction logic and tell the views what to display.
-Player / PlayerController: listens for Space input and toggles inventory UI.
-NPC interaction controller: detects proximity (trigger/collision/distance check) and triggers showing dialogue.
+Player: listens for Space input and toggles inventory UI.
+NPC interaction controller: detects proximity with player and triggers showing dialogue.

 ### Question 3